 To start Stage 1 of this degree, you should normally hold a UK bachelors degree, or equivalent.
 It may be possible to demonstrate your ability to study at postgraduate level by successfully completing a module and linking your studies to the programme at a later date.
 Your spoken and written English must be of an adequate standard for postgraduate study.
 If English is not your first language, we recommend that you will need a minimum overall score of 6 and minimum score of 5.5 in each of the four components: reading, writing, speaking and listening under the International English Language Testing System (IELTS).
+Please see the IELTS website for details.
+Our badged open course, Succeeding in postgraduate study, will introduce you to the nature of Master's level study.
+It offers essential preparation for pursuing your learning at this level – and is free.

 Months of entry